luuranko/personal-chinese-dictionary/README.md

 ## Latest changes

-- Implemented filtering by tag
+- Implemented filtering by meaning
+  - both Finnish and English translations are checked
+- When filling out a word's tags, the user now can choose them from a list of existing tags in addition to writing them.
-- Adding the same word multiple times is no longer possible
+- User can no longer input the same tag several times for a word.
-- Visual improvements
-  - Notifications now have fixed size and more pleasant colors
-  - Search results table is now more clear and spacey

 ## Current functionality